j-hagedorn/journals_of/content/poems/2019-09-06-the-dark-reactions.md

 retina shimmered with reflections

-Supine, the dome above
+The dome above my gazing
-the rim my sight

 is a sunken bowl,
-inverted valley of my skull
+inverted valley of a skull

 You can walk through the same stream once and when you do, it is the sky

-Shut eyes, I unmoor
+---

+Unmoor the fossiled
-the fossiled shore of sights,
+shore of sights,
 palimpsest of shadow, veins of light

-peridot,
-rorshach forest,
+peridot, rorshach forest,
-port torches,
-neon ferns,
 cobalt of star charts,
+neon ferns, port torches,
-lapis lazuli, the footstool
+lapis lazuli, footstool
 of the heavens
 of the mind

 Thrust a hand into ocean-cold dreams,

-Each fears emerges like a stone.
+Each fear emerges like a stone.

 Round, hand-sized, having lost
 already its color and roar.